castle/castle-java/README.md

 ## Settings

-Before running an application that uses the Castle Java SDK, there is one that must be configured.
+Before running an application that uses the Castle Java SDK, there is one that must be configured:
-This is:

  * **API Secret**: a secret that will be used for authentication purposes.

 If the API Secret is not provided, the client's initialization process will fail.

-Similar to that, there is also another setting associated to a Castle account.

- * **App ID**: an application identifier associated with a valid Castle account.

-Both of them can be found in the settings page of a Castle account.
+It can be found in the settings page of the Castle dashboard.

 Besides the aforementioned settings, the following are other application-level setting that can be optionally configured: